LOST IN LIGHTING?

 - If it is too dark, dial in a positive flash compensation on your camera.

 Yep.
-That is how convenient and quick with TTL.
+It is that quick and convenient with TTL.

 WORKING WITH MANUAL